csswizardry/csswizardry.github.com/_posts/2013-12-16-i-wrote-part-of-a-book.md

 show_taxonomy: true
 ---

-You’ve probably already seen the tweets and the blog posts about—and hopefully already bought and read—the new [Smashing Book](http://www.smashingmagazine.com/smashing-book-4-new-perspectives/), but I’m really pleased about it, so I want to add my own to the list.
+You’ve probably already seen the tweets and the blog posts about — and hopefully already bought and read — the new [Smashing Book](http://www.smashingmagazine.com/smashing-book-4-new-perspectives/), but I’m really pleased about it, so I want to add my own to the list.